jaworra/Real-Time-Incident-Reporting/readme.md

 │   ├── model_output # model output
 │   └── reporting    # Reports and input to frontend
 │
-├── docs                # Space for Sphinx documentation │
+├── docs                # Presentations, architecture docs, abstract, and other related materials.
+│
 │
 ├── images	        # All the images for site